Abayomi116/Yomi-s-Projects/README.md

 15. **Materialised the curated dataset** to `Customer_Data.csv` for downstream analysis and Power BI reporting.

 ### Exploratory Data Analysis
-EDA involved exploring the Online Customer Reviews' Data (OCRs) to answer key questions such as:
+EDA involved exploring the Customer_Data.csv to answer key questions such as:

 1. Which customer data points most predictive of customer churn from the telecom subscription and use?
 2. What are the most corrrlated variables to Churn Status in the data